tonyennis145/dumb-tailwind/readme.md

-This repo is used to generate a fully precompiled tailwind.css file that can be used across all of our codebases & projects.
+This repo is used to generate a fully compiled tailwind.css file that can be used across all of our codebases & projects.

 # How It Works
 - We have a single .txt file containing all of the classes we want to include.
 We can then run a command (see below) which will compile a file containing all of these classes.

-# Set A Includes
+# Set B Includes
 - All of the classes listed on https://umeshmk.github.io/Tailwindcss-cheatsheet/
 - Variants - wherever spacing is involved, for the entire spacing and color scales from https://umeshmk.github.io/Tailwindcss-cheatsheet/
-- No Variants for screen sizes.
-As in no `md:flex` classes.
-The current file is 13k lines so generating 6x variations will balloon it quickly.
-Instead I'm going to add to it over time with commonly used screen size variants.

 # How to compile
 - Install npm & npx, then tailwind.